JoshuaPark823/a-star-pathfinding/README.md

 the distance from the current node to the end node (calculated from a heuristic), and the sum of the the g and h costs above.

-- I implement this algorithm using python and create a graphical user interface and visualization using tools imported from tkinter.
+- The algorithm avoids dynamically placed obstacles and finds the most optimal path to the end node, taking into account the varying distances.

-## Roadblocks!
+## Roadblocks! 😱

 1. First Roadblock (GUI):
 	- The first issue that I've come across is with the GUI.
 Currently I have it set up so that